phasehq/docs/public/console/apps.md

 ## App Description

 Each App can have a description that serves as a space for developer documentation, runbooks, onboarding notes, or any other relevant information.
-The description is displayed on the App's Home tab and supports full **Markdown** rendering, including headings, lists, links, code blocks, and blockquotes.
+The description is displayed on the App's **Home** tab and supports full markdown rendering, including headings, lists, links, code blocks, and blockquotes.

 ![app description on home tab](/assets/images/console/apps/app-description-home.png)